spacetab-io/pgxpoolmock/README.md

 ### PGX POOL MOCK

-This repo provides a mock of `pgxpool.Pool`, `pgx.Tx`, and `pgx.BatchResult` from https://github.com/jackc/pgx so that you can test your data access code locally without using a real database.
+This repo provides a mock of `pgxpool.Pool`, `pgx.Tx`, and `pgx.BatchResult` from https://github.com/jackc/pgx/v5 so that you can test your data access code locally without using a real database.

-I forked this from https://www.github.com/driftprogramming/pgxpoolmock to add support for transactions and batch sends with `pgxpool.Pool`.
+It was forked from https://www.github.com/chrisyxlee/pgxpoolmock to add support for transactions and batch sends with `pgxpool.Pool` and `pgx/v5`.

 ### How to install

 ```
-go get -u github.com/chrisyxlee/pgxpoolmock
+go get -u github.com/spacetab-io/pgxpoolmock
 ```

 ### How to Use